-That Cash Box article continued: "Many friends and admirers attended the funeral for Tiny's mother, who died last week."
+That October 12, 1957 Cash Box article continued: "Many friends and admirers attended the funeral for Tiny's mother, who died last week."
+(It had also been mentioned in the prior week's edition.)
 This is the only mention that I could ever find of her mother (and I suppose it would have killed them to print her name).
-Even knowing that she died in September or October 1957, I still couldn't locate a single record of her.
+Even knowing that she died in September 1957, I still couldn't locate a single record of her.

 In October, the fall edition of the "Fantabulous Rock 'N Roll Show Of 1957" began its six-week run.
 It starred Ray Charles, Bo Diddley, Roy Brown, Annie Laurie, Mickey & Sylvia, Big Joe Turner, the Del Vikings, the Moonglows, Mary Ann Fisher, Nappy Brown, Vikki Nelson, the Velours, Larry Williams, and Tiny Topsy.
 It ran through November 17, but I can't find all the cities it played in.
 The show began in Fayetteville, North Carolina on October 4.
 From there it went to the Syria Mosque in Pittsburgh (10); the Bell Auditorium in Augusta, Georgia (15); the War Memorial Auditorium in Nashville (16); the New Memorial Coliseum in Winston-Salem (17); the Auburn Casino in Atlanta (20); the Municipal Auditorium in San Antonio (31); the Coliseum in Waco (November 2); Liberty Hall in El Paso (5); the Sports Center in Tucson (6); the Coliseum in Phoenix (7); the Civic Auditorium in Albuquerque (8); the Municipal Auditorium in Kansas City (10); Cincinnati Garden (12); Tomlinson Hall in Indianapolis (14); and the Kiel Opera House in St. Louis (15).